Eastern Smooth Green Snake

 Species Confused With:

-Only bright green snake in Michigan.
-Color fades to pale blue or gray after death, which may lead to confusion between this species and the Blue Racer, however a small Blue Racer would retain juvenile pattern.
-Green Snakes that are browner in coloration can be distinguished by unkeeled scales and uniformity of coloration.
+The only bright green snake in the region.
+The color fades to a pale–blue or grey after death which may cause confusion between the species and the Blue Racer, however a small Blue Racer would retain the juvenile pattern.
+Green Snakes that are browner in color can be distinguished by the unkeeled scales and uniform coloration.

 References: